 Eisenach – Erfurt – Seitenroda/Leuchtenburg – Annaberg-Buchholz – Freiberg – Leipzig – Dresden – Herrnhut

-Christmas market in Cathedral Square
+Erfurt Christmas market

 How about some time for Christmas shopping?
 Erfurt’s lovely historical city centre provides a great blend of high street and independent retail options (tip: the small shops on Merchants’ Bridge!).
 Then it’s on to Leuchtenburg Castle in Seitenroda an hour from Erfurt for another castle market.
 Stalls here sell special porcelain items from Thuringian producers, or stock up on honey made in the castle.
 Then, try the “Skywalk of Wishes”.
 It’s said that if you follow a certain procedure, your wishes will come true.
 Handy for Christmas …